-DAVID HOLMES reviews week-by-week the moves made by the politicians and examines the part played by government in the lives of us all.
+David Holmes reviews week-by-week the moves made by the politicians and examines the part played by government in the lives of us all.

-The second of two film reports by Trevor Philpott on the Ranging face of Dr Barnardo's.
+The second of two film reports by Trevor Philpott on the changing face of Dr Barnardo's.

 Dr Barnardo's is known for its nationwide network of orphanages.
 But the image is out of date.
 Today unwanted babies are not abandoned on doorsteps: healthy white babies are quickly snapped up by eager foster-parents.
 The ones left in Barnardo's care are largely those handicapped in body or mind or spirit, children who are difficult to look upon and difficult to live with, the children who are 'The Hardest to Love.'

 This report is about such children and the people who dedicate their lives to giving even the most hopeless and unlovable some place where they can feel safe, that they can call home.

-Live colour TV from 60 miles above the Moon as Al Shepard and Ed Mitchell fly up from the surface to join STUART ROOSA in the Command Module.
+Live colour TV from 60 miles above the Moon as Al Shepard and Ed Mitchell fly up from the surface to join Stuart Roosa in the Command Module.

 The Docking is due at 9.33 pm.

 Young Jude Fawley lives with his aunt in Marygreen.
 The schoolmaster, Mr Phillotson, is about to leave for Christminster.

-('I love the place. , .': see pages 8-7)
+('I love the place...': see pages 8-7)

 One of the world's greatest song-writers in a programme of his and other songs with his guests The Young Generation, Jade and Special guest star Mr Kelly, GB

 plays Shawn Phillips with a little help from his friends Brian Odgers, Harvey Burns, Anna Odell

-starring Susan Hayward, Michael Craig, Diane Baker Edward, Judd
+Starring Susan Hayward, Michael Craig, Diane Baker, Edward Judd

-Susan Hayward takes over the role created by Bette Davis in this new version of Dark Victory.
+Susan Hayward takes over the role created by Bette Davis in this new version of "Dark Victory."
 She plays Laura Pember, an American divorcee living in Britain, who is dying of a brain tumour.
 Michael Craig plays the doctor who diagnoses her condition and with whom she finds the 'stolen hours' of happiness.

 (This Week's Films: page 9)